JonnyHaystack/HayBox/README.md

 To reboot Pico-based controllers into bootsel mode, hold Start on plugin.

-#### Brook board passthrough mode

-To switch to Brook board mode on GCCPCB2, GCCMX, B0XX R2, or LBX, hold B on plugin.

 #### Communication backends (console selection)

 Communication backends are selected slightly differently depending on the type